anagha-microsoft/ncr-mlops-hol/lab-guide/3-LoadTrainingData.md

 <br>

 ## 4.0.
 Next
-This concludes the module.
-Refer to the main lab guide for the next step.
+Proceed to the next step that covers loading the experimental notebooks into the Notebook VM provisioned in the provisioning section.